Papuan eagle: Behaviour and ecology

 The preferred prey appears to be a wide range of mammals.
 Regularly reported as primary prey are phalangers, tree-kangaroos, common ringtail possums, Dorcopsis and Dorcopsulus as well as woolly rats and giant naked-tailed rats.
 Phalangers or Kapul in a local language (although this name may sometimes apply to any marsupials), hence its alternative name, are often considered the most important prey.
 One food study in Crater Mountain Wildlife Management Area reinforced the primary importance of phalangers, as more than half of 29 prey items were these marsupials.
 However, a different study of the same wildlife management area showed a preference for Dorcopsulus forest wallabies, which comprised 6 of 10 prey items.
-However, data do indicate the Papuan eagle is an opportunistic predator and can take a wide range of birds including pigeons and doves, hornbills, cockatoos, megapodes and juvenile cassowaries.
+However, data do indicate the Papuan eagle is an opportunistic predator and can take a wide range of birds including pigeons and doves, hornbills, cockatoos and megapodes.
 Additionally, incidents of predation on reptiles such as snakes and monitor lizards are known.
 Additionally, Papuan eagles have been known to hunt small dogs and young pigs.
 Much of the recorded prey of Papuan eagles is fairly large, most species targeted by them weighing in adults 0.5 to 1 kg or considerably more, a Matschie's tree-kangaroo weighing 6 kg was recorded as prey of Papuan eagles.
+Even larger prey such as dwarf cassowary, which would weigh at least 13.5 kg, have also been recorded.
 Singing dogs, established exotic wild animals analogous to Australia's dingos, are known to steal the bird's kills.
 An incident of the apparent act of predation by a Papuan eagle on a small child has been considered "thought authentic" by some authors and "very dubious" by others.